Samkth123/KTH-md/Execution/Lecture 1.md

 If a market is very profitable, someone might enter it and imitate current players to then lower price in the Equilibrium graph on lecture 1.

+Governing model - The fractal structure of maturing markets
+-